 Welcome!
-We invite you to get to know the Department of Global Health and Population (GHP) by exploring our website.
-Should you have any questions about our degree program offerings, please contact Allison Conary (firstname.lastname@example.org) or Barbara Heil (email@example.com) in the department’s Education Office.
+We invite you to get to know the Department of Global Health and Population at the Harvard T.H.
+Chan School of Public Health by exploring our website.
+Should you have any questions about our degree program offerings, please contact Allison Conary or Barbara Heil in our Education Office.

-Below is a list of frequently asked questions that we typically receive from prospective students.
+Below is a list of frequently asked questions from prospective students.

 What degrees are you accepting applications for?

-PhD in Population Health Sciences, offered under the aegis of the Harvard Graduate School of Arts and Sciences (GSAS)
+- PhD in Population Health Sciences, offered under the aegis of the Harvard Graduate School of Arts and Sciences

 What do you look for in applicants?